-Units: Actual: L knots 101.2 Feet/min 3500 Feet 1005 M Target: 20.0 3000 0
+Units: Actual: L knots 101.2 Feet/min 3500 Feet 1005 м Target: 20.0 3000 0

 Important note: When either the Pitot or Static Mode is changed to Control (C), BOTH Pitot and Static outputs are automatically changed to Control.
-During normal operation you want both Static and Pitot outputs connected to the UUT (or PLUGGED if not connected to a UUT) and both of them achieving a specific target value.
+During normal operation you want both Static and Pitot outputs connected to the aircraft and both of them achieving a specific target value.
 Leaving one output in Measure or Leak and the other output in Control should be done only during a Leak check.